Slagelse: History

 Slagelse has been inhabited since at least the Viking Age, where it was a Pagan site.
 Trelleborg, a ring castle, was built near the current location of Slagelse in 980, which made the location strategically important.
 A church was built at Slagelse's current location in the 1000s.
 Around this time, coins were minted in Slagelse.

 Antvorskov was built in the 1100s by Valdemar I, who had recently acquired Zealand.
 He built the monastery in an attempt to gain control and favor with the locals.
 The monastery was used by the Knights Hospitaller.

 Slagelse was granted the status of a market town in 1288 by Eric V. This gave the town a series of privileges, though eventually put it in competition with the neighboring market towns of Korsør and Skælskør.
 In the 1780s a road from Copenhagen to Korsør was built, and this road ran through Slagelse.

 Sights

+Trelleborg viking fortress

+Explore the Viking era site up close at the UNESCO site of the Viking fortress Trelleborg, located near Slagelse in West Zealand County.
+Built around 980 by King Harald Bluetooth, Trelleborg is a remarkable example of a ring fortress from the Viking Age.
+The impressive remains of this ancient royal stronghold are still visible in the picturesque Tude ådal landscape.

+Park

 Slagelse Park (Danish: Slagelse Lystanlæg) is a park located centrally in Slagelse.
 It is a green recreational area, with lakes, playgrounds and a maze.